-Hyperhidrosis is a complex yet widespread condition, characterized by excessive sweating regardless of body temperature.
+Hyperhidrosis is a widespread sweating disorder characterized by excessive sweating regardless of body temperature.
 Although it’s actually more common than peanut allergies or psoriasis, myths and misconceptions about excessive sweating are everywhere.

-One contested issue is the connection between anxiety and hyperhidrosis — and this is a subject that demands nuance and the ability to accept a bit of a grey area.
+One contested issue isthe connection between sweating and anxiety — nervous sweating — and this is a subject that demands nuance and the ability to accept a bit of a gray area.

 - What is the link between hyperhidrosis and anxiety?